 Your throat.
 A lot can happen to that 5-inch hollow tube that connects the base of your nasal cavity to your windpipe and esophagus.
 A sore throat can silence your singing voice.
 Or a faulty pharynx (the medical name for the throat) may cause swallowing difficulties that can affect your

-A good deal of research has been done to try to pinpoint who is at greatest risk for getting Alzheimer’s disease.
-Simply getting older raises your risk, but age alone does not mean a slow decline toward dementia.
+Simply getting older raises your risk for Alzheimer’s, but age alone does not mean a slow decline toward dementia.
 Beyond age, there are certain factors that may further increase risk.
 Most likely, several factors interact to set off the chain of events that cause Alzheimer’s disease.
 The process may begin